 Bryant University is among your top options if you want to study Applied Mathematics.
 Graduates of the applied math program make around $56,157 in their early career salary and $108,141 in their mid-career salary.
 It is established in the suburban area of Smithfield, Rhode Island.

-If you are considering Finance & financial management, you are in excellent company.
-It is the most well liked program at this college.
 With 56.8% of the teachers working full time, students are certain to get lots of interaction with professors.
+Graded #2 in Rhode Island for value for the money, we would have predicted this university's superb educational programs to command a greater price.
 If you are interested in knowing more, you will find every one of Bryant University's rankings here.

 Brown University is one of the best schools in the United States for Applied Mathematics.
 After graduation, applied math students generally earn about $60,939 in their early careers.
 Situated in Providence, Rhode Island, this university is ideal for learners who prosper in a city atmosphere.

 This school attracts the best of the best, and the average SAT score of applicants is about 1,465.
-The major with the most students enrolled at this school is economics.
+This school provides graduate degree programs for students who want to carry on after achieving a bachelor's degree.
 Take a virtual tour to learn more about Brown's campus.

 Harvard University is among your top options if you're planning on studying Applied Mathematics.
 Harvard University applied mathematics students earn 37.3% more than the average applied math student.
 The location in a significant urban center is great for scholars trying to find adequate prospects for social networking, experience, and exploration.